 On August 30, 2022 ("Barreras Acquisition Date"), the Company acquired certain non-clinical assets of Broward Oncology Associates, P.A., (the "Barreras Practice") from Luis Barreras, M.D. ("Dr. Barreras").
 Further, TOI FL acquired certain clinical assets of the Barreras Practice from Dr. Barreras.
 Intangible assets of \$3 were recognized pursuant to the acquisition in the form of clinical contracts with a weighted average amortization period of 5 years.
 The Company transferred cash consideration of \$929 and contingent consideration of \$250 to Dr. Barreras for the purchase.
 The contingent cash consideration is to be paid in two equal installments on the first and second anniversary of the transaction closing date (August 30, 2023 and 2024, respectively), pending Dr. Barreras's continued employment at that time.
+As of December 31, 2023, the Company paid its first installment of the contingent cash consideration.
 The contingent consideration is accounted for as post-combination compensation expense to Dr. Barreras.